Primary

 Also targets: Triceps

-Want Machine Shoulder Press in your program?
+See where Machine Shoulder Press fits in your weekly plan

 Adjust the seat height so handles are at shoulder level.